 - launched at conference of mayors in 2015

 - Campaign toured France in 2016

 Fit Radio National Fitness Campaign

-In 2017, NFC partners with Fit Radio to launch a sponsor supported campaign in the U.S.A and beyond.
+In 2017, NFC partnered with Fit Radio to launch a sponsor-supported 2018 National Fitness Campaign across the United States.